maurobaraldi/simple_webapp_pure_python_book/README.md

-# simple_webapp_pure_python_book
-Repositório for book project Building Simple Web Apps Using Pure Python
+Repository of the book project Building Simple Web Apps Using Pure Python